COVID-19 Updates - Stage 2

 - Wash hands frequently and use hand sanitizer

-- No food in the Library
+- No food in the Library at this time

 - Covered beverage only—straw preferred